1jour1vin

 Bettane & Desseauve

-This family estate, which covers two appellations, Cassis and Côtes de Provence, is now run by the very friendly and dynamic couple Sophie and Didier Simonini-Cerciello.
-On their 32 hectares of vineyards, including 7 hectares in Cassis called Clos Val Bruyère, they work with exemplary viticulture, certified biodynamic since 2018.
-As a result, the vines and soil shine, and the surrounding area abounds in exemplary biodiversity, even for an organic estate.
-The wines are crisp and well-designed, with, in the Cassis appellation, that saline touch that so characterizes this terroir.
-The cuvée blanc kalahari, whose name was inspired by the couple's love of Botswana, is well worth the trip: it's one of the estate's most interesting and original wines.
+This family estate, located in two appellations, Cassis and Côtes de Provence, is now run by the very friendly and dynamic couple Sophie and Didier Simonini-Cerciello.
+On their 32 hectares of vineyards, including 7 hectares in Cassis known as Clos Val Bruyère, they practice exemplary viticulture, certified biodynamic since 2018.
+As a result, the vines and soil are thriving and the surrounding area is bursting with biodiversity, even for an organic estate.
+The wines are crisp and well-structured, with the Cassis appellation offering that touch of salinity that characterizes this terroir so well.
+The Kalahari white cuvée, whose name was inspired by the couple's love for Botswana, is worth the trip: it is one of the estate's most interesting and original wines.

 Decanter